ibm-cloud-docs/openshift/openshift_cluster_access.md

 ## Accessing clusters through the private service endpoint
 {: #access_private_se}

 This information is applicable for version 3.11 clusters.
-The private service endpoint can not be enabled on version 4.3 clusters.
+The private service endpoint cannot be enabled on version 4.3 clusters.
 {: note}